Consumer Proposal Myths Debunked

 Myth 4: “Creditors will never accept my proposal.”

-Most consumer proposals are accepted because they offer creditors more money than bankruptcy.
+Most consumer proposals are accepted because they offer creditors more than bankruptcy.
+Learn why acceptance rates are high on our page about how creditors approve a consumer proposal.

 Trustees structure proposals using: